spo587/gcdata_project/README.md

-A guide toe using run_analysis.R to produce two tidy data frames from the UCI HAR dataset.
+A guide to using run_analysis.R to produce two tidy data frames from the UCI HAR dataset.

-The data in UCI HAR dataset were collected from 30 subjects performing 6 activities while wearing a smart phone on their waists.
+The data in UCI HAR dataset displays physical measurements from accelerometers and gyroscopes on smart phones worn at the waist of 30 subjects performing 6 activities (with multiple samples of each activity).

 The run_analysis.R script takes the data collected and returns two tidy data frames, initialTidyDF and meansOfSubjectActivityPairs.